contao/docs/docs/manual/guides/webfont.en.md

 {{% notice info %}}
 In [Page Layout](/en/layout/theme-manager/manage-page-layouts/), you can activate the »Combine Scripts« option.
-All CSS information of the selected internal and external ».css« files will be combined into a single, new file and stored by Contao in the directory »assets/css«.<br><br>
+All CSS information of the selected internal and external CSS files will be combined into a single, new file and stored by Contao in the directory »assets/css«.<br><br>
-Since the new ».css« file is now located in the directory »assets/css«, the paths to the fonts must be adapted.
-Contao does this automatically during this process:<br>
+Since the new CSS file is now located in the directory »assets/css«, the paths to the web fonts must be adapted.
+Contao does this automatically during this process:
-»`... url('../../files/theme/fonts/vollkorn-v12-latin-600.woff2') format('woff2'), ...`«.
+`... url('../../files/theme/fonts/vollkorn-v12-latin-600.woff2') format('woff2'), ...`.
 {{% /notice  %}}